BrianSemiglia/Cycle.swift/README.md

 [![Platform](https://img.shields.io/cocoapods/p/Cycle.svg?style=flat)](http://cocoapods.org/pods/Cycle)

 ## Overview
-Cycle provides a means of writing an app as a function that filters over a stream of external events to produce a stream of effects.
+Cycle provides a means of writing an application as a function that reduces a stream of events to a stream of effects.

-1. The event stream is fed to a reducer that produces a stream of driver models.
-2. The driver model stream is fed to drivers that render the side-effects of those models.
-3. The drivers produce a stream of suggested driver models in response to events.
-4. The cycle repeats.

-For example:
+### Anatomy
+1. Effects - The state of the entire application at a given moment.
+2. Drivers - Stateless objects that render effects to hardware and deliver events.
+3. Events - Enum values expressing events experienced by hardware.
+3. Reducers - Functions that produce Effects based on input events.

+### Composition
+1. `Effect`s arrive as inputs to the main function and are fed to drivers to be rendered to hardware.
+2. Drivers deliver `Event`s as they arrive.
+3. The `Event` along with latest `Effect` are fed to `Reducer`s to produce a new `Effect`.
+4. The new `Effect` is input to another execution of the main function and a cycle is produced.

+### Example
 ```
--------> event + context ------> effect -------> render --> event -------->
+effect --------> render --> event + previous effect ------> new effect

-                 NetworkModel    NetworkModel -> Network
+Network.Model -> Network                    Network.Model   Network.Model
--> ScreenModel + ScreenModel  -> ScreenModel  -> Screen  -> NetworkModel ->
+Screen.Model  -> Screen  -> Network.Event + Screen.Model -> Screen.Model
-                 SessionModel    SessionModel -> Session
+Session.Model -> Session                    Session.Model   Session.Model
 ```

+### Concept
-Each branch of your App.Model that can experience an Event-callback is provided a Reducer function that can convert that Event into a new App.Model.
-The declarative side of your application becomes a timeline of App.Models based on the incoming timeline of Events.
+The goal is to produce an application that has clear and uniform boundaries between the declarative and procedural.
+The declarative side can be understood as a timeline of `Effects` based on the incoming timeline of `Event`s which when intertwined can be visualized as such:

 ![alt tag](cycled_model_timeline.png)

-The procedural side of your application is composed of isolated drivers that render Models specific to their needs.
-Those drivers also execute callback functions that provide Events.
+The procedural rendering of those timelines can be visualized like so:

 ![alt tag](cycled_drivers_reduced.gif)